pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 ab 40:00

 prof: Okay, good.
-So, after now, I have a little bit about the basics on how to program the blockchain.
+So, after now, we heard a little bit about the basics on how to program the blockchain.
-Let's look at the very prominent applications of these kind of smart contracts, which are NFTs.
+Let's look at the very prominent applications of these kind of smart contracts, which are **NFTs**.
-And who owns the NFT?
+And who owns an NFT?

-Are you a former NFT?
+student: Are your POAPs NFT?

-Yes.
+prof: Yes.
-Sorry, that was a question.
+Sorry, that was the question.
-Who owns an NFT beyond Po-Arts?
+Who owns an NFT beyond POAPs?
-Oh, you're an NFT.
+Oh, you own an NFT.
 Good.
 What kind of NFT is it?

-Secret.
+student: Secret.

-Ah!
+prof: Ah!
-He's the leader of the language.
+He's the secret guy.

 So, let's see.
 What are we talking about here?
 We are, in general, what blockchain is doing,